 Must also turn the git tag into a "release" on GitHub, and attach the wheel to it.
-This will generate a version specific DOI on Zenodo. https://github.com/peterjc/thapbi-pict/releases t thapbi_pict, 143 thapbi_pict.assess, 143 thapbi_pict.classify, 145 thapbi_pict.conflicts, 147 thapbi_pict.db_import, 147 thapbi_pict.db_orm, 150 thapbi_pict.denoise, 151 thapbi_pict.dump, 152 thapbi_pict.edit_graph, 152 thapbi_pict.ena_submit, 153 thapbi_pict.fasta_nr, 153 thapbi_pict.prepare, 153 thapbi_pict.sample_tally, 156 thapbi_pict.summary, 156 thapbi_pict.taxdump, 157 thapbi_pict.utils, 158 thapbi_pict.versions, 162
+This will generate a version specific DOI on Zenodo. https://github.com/peterjc/thapbi-pict/releases

-This documentation was generated for THAPBI PICT version 1.0.13.
+This documentation was generated for THAPBI PICT version 1.0.12.